EffortlessHome/addons/README.md

    - **Description**: Provides secure, remote access to your Home Assistant Instance.
    - **Usage**: Requires an EffortlessHome account, free trial available.

+### Sections:
+- **Overview**: A general introduction to the repository and what it offers.
+- **Add-ons List**: A description of the key add-ons provided in the repository.
+- **Installation**: Instructions for installing the add-ons via Home Assistant.
+- **Configuration**: Directions on configuring the add-ons.
+- **Development**: Information for developers who want to contribute or modify the add-ons.
+- **License**: Licensing information.

+### EffortlessHome Options:
+- **System Restore**: Includes all of the EffortlessHome capabilities below (and other must have components) in one simple sytem restore file.
+Get up and running quickly and easily.
+- **Add-Ons**: Add-ons for cloud backups and remote access
+- **Integration**: The Core EffortlessHome Native Integration
+- **Blueprints**: A large set of easy to use automation and script blueprints
+- **Theme**: A stylish theme to get the EffortlessHome look and feel

 ## Installation